s4ysolutions/itag/PrivacyPolicy.md

 To respond to your inquiries or comments.
 To send you updates.
 To comply with legal obligations.

+The info about the possible crashes and misbehaviour and send it to Google servers.

 4. Information Sharing

 We do not sell, trade, or rent your personal information to third parties.